Is ayahuasca tourism harming the Amazon? We investigate

 “For many years, I have been coming here (to the Sacred Valley) to perform ceremonies to the foreigners.
 But now, some of the foreigners I gave medicine to are doing the ceremonies.
 This is very bad.
 These people are not curanderos.
 When I was a child, eight years old, I was drinking ayahuasca.
 I was taught by my father, a curandero.
 And he was taught by his father, also a curandero.
 I learned the icaros (songs sung during ayahuasca ceremonies) when I was a child.
 Mother Ayahuasca is a part of me,” says Shipibo elder Roberto Matias.

-He has reason to be concerned: in unregulated ceremonies, there have been cases of stabbings, molestation and violence when the facilitator isn’t an expert.
+He has reason to be concerned.
+In unregulated ceremonies, there have been cases of stabbings, molestation and violence when the facilitator isn’t an expert.
+There have been cases of several people dying – and even being murdered – in ayahuasca ceremonies.

 Indeed, curanderos are considered medical professionals in the Amazon, and ayahuasca is thought to be such a powerfully curative plant, that only high trained specialists can administer it.
 The proliferation of ‘pseudo shamans’ – whether they’re in the business for the money, or because their egos have been inflated by the medicine to lead them to believe they have a ‘gift’ for ayahuasca – means that the integrity of ayahuasca practices is under threat, and much money generated by ayahuasca tourism doesn’t even go back into the hands of the indigenous communities.